Silent Book Contest © Comune di Mulazzo e Associazione Montereggio Paese dei Librai

 The Silent Book Contest will give a prize money and publication to an original illustrated and unpublished book project that has been created and produced exclusively through narration by illustrated images.
 Given that the illustrated book and the visual language of illustrations and pictures is in no way secondary to written language, with a universal power and potential that supersedes any barrier of language or genre, the Silent Book Contest competition invites authors and illustrators to think up and design a book conceived exclusively for the telling of a story through illustrated images, on any subject and intended for a wide and diverse section of the reading public, regardless of genre or age.

-From the book designs sent to the competition an international Jury will select from five to ten finalists to be announced and exhibited at the Bologna Children’s Book Fair.
-The author of the book project selected as winner by the International Jury will receive an money prize of Euro 4.500 as advance against copyright with publishing agreement and the winning book project will be published by Carthusia Edizioni.
+From the book designs sent to the competition an international Jury will select from five to ten finalists to be announced and exhibited at the Bologna Children’s Book Fair and Salone del Libro of Turin.
+The author of the book project selected as winner by the International Jury will receive an money prize of Euro 4.000 as advance against copyright with publishing agreement and the winning book project will be published by Carthusia Edizioni.
 The book will be presented at the award ceremony in August in Montereggio (Tuscany, Italy).

 Since 2018 the Silent Book Contest is dedicated to Gianni De Conno, its creator.